LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 08 - Custom HTTP Server.md

 ...
 ```

-Ok, so the report endpoint starts a Firefox instance with a flag cookie for the localhost, so we just have to find an XSS on it, and we can steal it!
+Ok, so the report endpoint starts a Firefox instance with a flag cookie for the localhost, we just have to find an XSS on it, and we can steal it!
 And look, there's an `/api/xss` endpoint! maybe we can find an error in its sanitizer, let's check it out! in `sanitizer.js`

 ```js